the-turing-way/the-turing-way/book/website/collaboration/ppie-events/ppie-events-schedules.md

 It is crucial in your planning to prioritize inclusivity and accessibility in your event's scheduling and programming, and to recognize that many of the traditional approaches to schedules and agendas may create barriers or be inaccessible for people with lived experience or disabilities.

-(cl-inclusive-events-schedule-timing)=
+(cl-ppie-events-schedule-timing)=
 ## Event Design: Timing and Event Duration
 When developing your event's program or agenda, you should consider the timing of your event's content.
-This includes identifying when your event will start and end, the duration of your event and it's content and how you will structure the event content to make it accessible.
+This includes identifying when your event will start and end, the duration of your event and it's content and how you will structure the event content to make it accessible to an audience of both researchers and members of the public.

-(cl-inclusive-events-start-times)=
+(cl-ppie-events-start-times)=
 ### Start and End Times
 To accommodate travellers, consider starting your event later in the day and finishing mid-afternoon.
 This can help support attendees who may not be comfortable travelling at peak times or have care/family responsibilities.
 If your event needs to start early in the morning, consider hosting a welcome session that is not critical to attend.

-Additionally, consider planning your event around important holidays and cultural celebrations, as well as considering how weekend events will impact different people's ability to attend.
+Organizers should aim to avoid scheduling events on national holidays or religious and cultural days to accommodate attendees of various backgrounds, and depending on the scale of the event, you may also want to consider avoiding other days and timings that would make it difficult to attend for your audience.
+For example, events during school holidays or sessions that overlap with school pick-up and drop-off times may make it difficult for people with school-age children to attend.
+You can view an interfaith events calendar here: https://www.interfaith-calendar.org/.

+For many members of the public, meeting outside working hours can be easier due to otherwise conflicting schedules as they may be engaging in research projects as a volunteer and would find it difficult to get time off from their workplace to attend an event.
+For others however, such as those with with caring responsibilities, the opposite is true.
+You should seek to work with your specific community to understand what their needs may be, and find a time that works for them.

+When planning the dates for the event, it is also useful to consider the potential travel times of your attendees.
+If your event takes place in-person, try to choose a date and start time that takes into account how long your attendees will need to travel.
+For example, having your event start at 10:30 a.m. allows for inter-city travel the morning before the event.

 Events that occur on weekends or during working hours can negatively impact the ability of people with lived experience who have jobs or caregiving commitments to attend events.
-By considering when your attendees will be required elsewhere, you will be more likely to find a time that suits everyone.
+B y considering when your attendees will be required elsewhere, you will be more likely to find a time that suits everyone.

-(cl-inclusive-events-session-duration)=
+Although scheduling is difficult for any form of event organizing, please take the time to consider what barriers an event's timing will have on your ability to be inclusive of people with lived experience and refer to your local area for any specific dates to avoid.

+(cl-ppie-events-session-duration)=
 ### Session Duration
 Your schedule should take into account breaks and meal times, and carefully plan the length of its sessions.

 If your event takes place in person, make sure to allow for sufficient time for people with lived experience and mobility difficulties to move between locations.
 For example, consider how long it would take to get to an accessible elevator and then travel between floors, or how far away accessible restrooms are.
 If your main room has only one exit and a large audience, it may take significantly longer to exit the room and cause attendees stress as they have to rush between sessions.

-Additionally, many people who experience cognitive or physical fatigue find it difficult to actively engage in events that last longer than 40 minutes without a meaningful break.

-This timing can be highly dependent on the type of content, and the specific audience you are engaging.
-For example, both ADHD advocates and people with a lived experience of cognitive impairments (such as stroke, traumatic brain injury, and brain fog) have advocated for 30-40 minute session blocks for activities that require sustained attention and engagement.
+> There are more recommendations and specific accessibility guidance in the Guide for Accessibility chapter on Inclusive Events.

 As a rule of thumb, try to plan for the most important parts of your event's content to be shared within blocks of time that are under 40 minutes.